wp-plugins/footer-putter/readme.txt

 * Automatic HTML5 support
 * Option to use HTML5 microdata for Organization in accordance with Google recommendations
 * Option to apply rel=nofollow automatically to footer trademark links
+* Option to hide Powered By WordPress on TwentySomething themes

 == Installation ==